 Typically I don’t really like freezing anything with mayonnaise in it.
 The texture isn’t ever right after thawing out again, but like I said, it seems to be a matter of opinion.

-What I’d recommend is just freezing the ham itself.
+What I would recommend is just freezing the ham itself.
 You can even process your ham to get it chopped up and freeze it into a 1 pound package, or a few packages.
 That way when you want to make some ham salad you can grab a package of ham from your freezer and make it fresh.

 Also, you can definitely make this recipe without the pickles if you aren’t a pickle fan.
 It’s an easy ingredient to leave out and still be a delicious recipe!

-Looking For More Appetizers?
+Looking For More Leftover Ham Recipes?

 - 1 pound leftover ham (can also use a ham steak or thick sliced ham from the deli)